Sony A900 Comparison Review

 Sony embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your A900 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your A900 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Does the Sony A900 feature an autofocus assist light?

 Yes, the camera has a lamp built-in that can illuminate the subject and improve autofocus in low-light settings.

 What is the fastest shutter speed that can be used with flash?

 The A900's flash sync speed is 1/250 sec.